munificent/craftinginterpreters/book/strings.md

 ^code as-obj (2 before, 1 after)

 It extracts the Obj pointer from the value.
-We can also go the other direction:
+We can also go the other way:

 ^code obj-val (1 before, 2 after)